konotorii/konotorii/README.md

  - KonoPickem | Match Prediction Website for osu!
 Tournaments.
  - KonoSkins | Archive of all my osu! skins.
  - oTMD | osu!
 Tournament and Map Database site aimed to make mappooling much easier.
+ - KonoBotto | Discord bot for osu! and general purposes.
+(Not yet released.)

 Languages I code in:
  - ✔️ Typescript